-- 8.7 Expenditure details are set out within Appendix 1, but additional information and background is set out below. - 8.8 General Management: Budgeted expenditure on delivering continuing HRA services has increased on the previous year's budget, reflecting growth in services in response to the Government's Housing White paper and changes in the regulatory and legal framework.
-A number of key areas and initiatives have been identified such as: - Increased support for vulnerable tenants to help maintain their tenancies and to co-ordinate the service's safeguarding role for those households at risk - Increased support to work with tenants and partners in dealing with and preventing increasingly complex anti-social and criminal behaviour - Increased support for the number of households who continue to move to Universal Credit and to support tenants to avoid rent arrears whilst increasing rent collection, including Discretionary Housing Benefit top up. - Broaden opportunities for resident engagement and involvement - Increase in capacity to ensure compliance with evolving regulatory and compliance framework - Improving choices, information and communication with residents, with enhanced contact handling, monitoring and feedback.
+- 8.12.
+Budgeted expenditure on delivering continuing HRA services has increased on the previous year's budget, reflecting growth in services in response to the Government's Housing White paper and changes in the regulatory and legal framework.
+A number of key areas and initiatives have been identified such as: - Increased support for vulnerable tenants to help maintain their tenancies and to co-ordinate the service's safeguarding role for those households at risk, - Increased support to work with tenants and partners in dealing with and preventing increasingly complex anti-social and criminal behaviour, - Increased support for the number of households who continue to move to Universal Credit and to support tenants to avoid rent arrears whilst increasing rent collection, including Discretionary Housing Benefit top up, - Broaden opportunities for resident engagement and involvement,

-- Expanded building safety and compliance roles to meet current and planned legislative and regulatory changes - Improved estate management with improvements to landscaping, paved and communal areas. - Increase in capacity to deliver both additional housing and also the redevelopment of existing properties - 8.9 Repairs and maintenance: This budget covers a wide range of work including minor adaptations, day to day repairs across all housing types along with cyclical works.
-An increase in planned repairs and maintenance expenditure is proposed to continue the work to catch up works which have not been able to be undertaken due to the pandemic or where new standards and requirements are in place.
-It also reflects increasing contractor and material costs. - 8.10 Interest payable: The whole portfolio is at a fixed rate from PWLB, with varying maturity dates.
-The table below sets out our current loan portfolio, after recent renegotiations, with a bullet payment option or renegotiate at the end of their various terms.
+- Increase in capacity to ensure compliance with evolving regulatory and compliance framework, - Improving choices, information, and communication with residents, with enhanced contact handling, monitoring and feedback, - Expanded building safety and compliance roles to meet current and planned legislative and regulatory changes, - Improve estate management with improvements to landscaping, paved and communal areas, - Increase in capacity to deliver both additional housing and also the redevelopment of existing properties. - 8.13.
+Repairs and maintenance: This budget covers a wide range of work including minor adaptations, day to day repairs across all housing types along with cyclical works. - 8.14.
+Interest payable: The whole portfolio is at a fixed rate from PWLB, with varying maturity dates.
+The table below sets out our current loan portfolio with a bullet payment option or renegotiate at the end of their various terms.
+The total differs by the assumption as there is £10 million maturing in March where it hasn't been decided if it will be rolled over or not as yet.

-Maturity Principal Proportion Туре
+Maturity timeframe Principal Proportion

->10 - 15yrs £65,000,000 44% Fixed

->15 - 25yrs £50,000,000 34% Fixed

->25 - 35yrs £32,435,000 22% Fixed

-£147,435,000
+amount

+Less than 10 years £110,000,000 66%

+10-15 years £25,000,000 15%

+15-20 years £32,435,000 19%

+Total £167,435,000 100%